 Take a deep breath – and another – and one more.
 Pause.
 Now think of health.
 What do you envision?
 A thing?
 A place?
 A feeling?
 How do you hear, see, smell, taste, touch, experience health?
 Where do you find health?
 Where might health be hiding that you least expect?

-Last week, we introduced our Wheel of Wellness, illustrating the concepts that underscore our programs.
-We began with the center of the hub, prioritizing, honoring, acknowledging you, the individual as the focus of the experience of health.
+When we look at the Wheel of Wellness, we began with the center of the hub, prioritizing, honoring, acknowledging you, the individual as the focus of the experience of health.
 You have exclusive power of ownership and full responsibility for accountability for your health.
-To help you fully step into this leadership role, Table Health provides resources for success, the most important of which is highlighting for you the amazing capacity you have within to truly embrace and achieve your best health, your best self.
+With the right resources, you can experience the amazing capacity you have within to truly embrace and achieve your best health, your best self.

 Emotional – how I give and receive health within myself